-As a result of the participation and feedback we have received, a decision has been made for a further period of consultation, which will take place between 31st March 2025 and 30th April 2025.
-The views and comments you share will be considered and analysed for a report which will be presented to the Council's Cabinet.
+As a result of the participation and feedback we have received, a decision was for a further period of consultation, which took place between 31st March 2025 and 30th April 2025.
+The views and comments you have shared will be considered and analysed for a report which will be presented to the Council's Cabinet.

-The report is to be presented at the Council's Cabinet meeting in the summer of 2025.
-This will allow a thorough review and analysis of all the responses received from both consultation periods.
+The report is to be presented at the Council's Cabinet meeting in the September 2025.
+This will allow a thorough review and analysis of all the responses received from the three consultation periods.